projectcalico/calico/getting-started/windows-calico/rancher.md

    ```

 1. Update the `calicoNetwork` options, ensuring that the correct pod cidr is set.
 (Rancher uses `10.42.0.0/16` by default.)

-   For example, an installation for VXLAN networking using the default Rancher pod cidr:
+   Below are example installations for VXLAN and BGP networking using the default Rancher pod cidr:

+   **VXLAN**

    ```
    apiVersion: operator.tigera.io/v1